Azure/k8s-infra/hack/generator/spec/case-study-fixed-storage-version.md

 ## How often do property renames happen?

-At the time of writing, there were nearly **60** cases of properties being renamed between versions; **17** of these involved changes to letter case alone.
+At the time of writing, there were nearly **60** cases of properties being renamed between versions.
 (Count is somewhat inexact because renaming was manually inferred from the similarity of names.)

+Of these **17** of these involved changes to letter case alone.

 # Version 2016-06-06 - Complex Properties

-With some customers expressing a desire to send physical mail to their customers, this release extends the API with mailing address for each person.
+With some customers expressing a desire to send physical mail to their customers, this release extends the API with a mailing address for each person.

 ``` go
 package v20160606